avexyli/Koprulu-Blog/_posts/2024-04-07-crossover-post-rerelease.markdown

 _From the feedback we received on the terran sc1 vs sc2 balance some of the comments pointed out at the lack of a way to improve the unit production speed, while we do not yet have a solution we're exploring a couple options and if you have a suggestion feel free to drop it in the Discord._

+* AI is temporarily disabled

+_The AI has not yet been tuned due to several balance changes we've made as well as the AI being noticeably weaker than its sc2 counterpart.
+The builds are currently being adjusted and will be coming in the next major patch._

 ![]({{site.baseurl}}/images/Divider_Terran.png)

 * Added New Unit: *The Stinger*